fixmycrypto/FixMyCrypto/README.md

 # Paranoid "Amnesia" Environment

-If you want to be extra careful, you can run the software in an "amnesiac" environment which doesn't save any files to your hard drive, such as Tails Linux.
+If you want to be extra careful, you can run the software in an amnesiac environment which doesn't save any files to your hard drive, such as [`Tails Linux`](https://tails.boum.org).
 You still need to disconnect from the network before entering your phrase, but this ensures that no traces will be left behind once you reboot your system.

 ---